Is Social Security Taxable?

 What is the Social Security tax rate?

-If you are required to pay taxes on your benefit, a portion of your benefit will be taxed at the federal income tax rate for your tax bracket.
-But remember—not all of your benefit will be taxed.
-How much is taxed will vary from person to person, depending on the situation.
+If you are required to pay taxes on a portion of your Social Security benefit, it will be taxed at your regular federal income tax rate, which is determined by your tax bracket.
+But remember: Not all of your benefit will be taxed.
+Your income tax return, which considers your income sources and total income (including Social Security benefits), can clarify the exact amount you’ll need to pay—and at what rate.

 At what age is Social Security no longer taxable?